automatarr/automatarr/README.md

 folder without a `.txt` or `default.txt`, but with another file, then no Cookies will be loaded unless you use `-p/--profile` like shown.
 This allows you to opt in to authentication at whim.

-> [!TIP]
->
 > - If your Service does not require Authentication, then do not define any Credential or Cookie for that Service.
 > - You can use both Cookies and Credentials at the same time, so long as your Service takes and uses both.
 > - If you are using profiles, then make sure you use the same name on the Credential name and Cookie file name when
 >   using `-p/--profile`.
 >   [!WARNING]
 >   Profile names are case-sensitive and unique per-service.
 They have no arbitrary character or length limit, but for
 >   convenience sake we don't recommend using any special characters as your terminal may get confused.

 ### Cookie file format and Extensions